Opinion | Yes, Georgetown should fire an academic for a racist tweet

 Shapiro recommended that Biden select Sri Srinivasan, chief judge of the U.S. Court of Appeals for the District of Columbia Circuit, who is of South Asian descent: “But alas [Srinivasan] doesn’t fit into the latest intersectionality hierarchy so we’ll get lesser black woman.
 Thank heaven for small favors?”

 Shapiro soon deleted the tweet and apologized for it, calling it “inartful.”
 But the damage was done.
-William M. Treanor, the law school’s dean, described Shapiro’s words as “anthetical to the work that we do here every day to build inclusion, belonging, and respect for diversity.”
+William M. Treanor, the law school’s dean, described Shapiro’s words as “antithetical to the work that we do here every day to build inclusion, belonging, and respect for diversity.”
 A large coalition of Georgetown student organizations called for Georgetown to rescind his employment.
 Now he is on paid leave, pending an investigation into whether he violated the university’s policies on “professional conduct, non-discrimination, and anti-harassment.”

 I’ve been a tenured law professor at Georgetown for more than a decade.
 Let me make this easy for the dean.
 Yes, Shapiro violated those principles.
 No, he should not be employed at our school, which educates more Black women than virtually any top law school in the country.